CoinRemitter/coinremitter-php/README.md

 # coinremitter-php
 coinremitter sdk for php
 ## installation guide.
-you can install coin remitter plugin using composer in your project using :
+you can install coinremitter plugin using composer in your project using :
 ```
 composer require coinremitterphp/coinremitter-php
 ```

 ## Usage of library :

  you have to include namespace of package wherever you want to use this library like,
  ```